(BA) Bachelor of Arts

 The teaching environment of seminars, which emphasises student-focused discussion, enables students to develop all seven skills through discussion and practice, and to receive feedback from peers and tutors.

-Skill B7 will be particularly acquired through LT121, Introduction to Film Studies, and in combination with other film options.
+Skill B7 will be particularly acquired through the first-year core module, and in combination with other film options.

-All skills are assessed through the usual means of coursework and examination: a variety of types of coursework across the curriculum assess skills specifically.
+All skills are assessed through the usual means of a variety of types of coursework.

 C: Practical skills